Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Tripodon street in Plaka district, Athens.
 Courtesy: Athens By Locals

-These tripods were funded by the sponsors as prizes for the victorious theatrical and musical performances, which took place at the theater of Dionysus.
+The sponsors funded these tripods as prizes for the victorious theatrical and musical performances, which took place at the Theater of Dionysus.

 The Monument of Lysicrates